RetroDECK/ES-DE/USERGUIDE-DEV.md

 Symlinks are supported for both ROM directories and individual game files, but make sure to never symlink between files within the same system directory or there may be undefined application behavior when scraping, launching games etc.

 The default game folder is ~/ROMs.
-On Linux this defaults to `/home/<username>/ROMs`, on macOS `/Users/<username>/ROMs` and on Windows `C:\Users\<username>\ROMs` or `EmulationStation-DE\ROMs` depending on whether the installer release or the portable release is used.
+On Linux this defaults to `/home/<username>/ROMs`, on macOS `/Users/<username>/ROMs` and on Windows `C:\Users\<username>\ROMs` or `ES-DE\ROMs` depending on whether the installer release or the portable release is used.
 If the --home command line option was used to start ES-DE, the tilde symbol will resolve to whatever directory was passed as an argument to this option.

 Assuming the default ROM directory is used, we need to create a subdirectory corresponding to the \<path\> tag in es_systems.xml, for this example it's `nes`.